pritam-saha-java/inc/README.md

  - load the bottom bars as preload and not through js (done)
  - category page mobile fix (done)
  - Footer Logo size should be fixed (done)
+ - add watermark in image using java (test the logic in separate java file) (done)
  - fix search form (find out different test case scenarios) (done)